nergmada/planning-wiki/docs/reference/planners/CFDP/main.md

 Preceded By: FDP

-CFDP is a planning system based on the paradigm of planning as constraint satisfaction, that searches for costoptimal plans.
+CFDP is a planning system based on the paradigm of planning as constraint satisfaction, that searches for cost optimal plans.
 It uses an Iterative Deepening Depth First Search procedure.
 CFDP works directly on a structure related to Graphplan’s planning graph: given a fixed bound on the length of the plan, the structure is incrementally build.
 Each time the structure is extended, a search for cost-optimal sequential plans is made.

 ## Support